ruanchaves/napolab/README.md

 ## Citation

-If you would like to cite our work or models before the publication of the paper, please reference the Master's thesis [Lessons Learned from the Evaluation of Portuguese Language Models](https://www.um.edu.mt/library/oar/handle/123456789/120557).
+If you would like to cite our work or models, please reference the Master's thesis [Lessons Learned from the Evaluation of Portuguese Language Models](https://www.um.edu.mt/library/oar/handle/123456789/120557).

 ```
 @mastersthesis{chaves2023lessons,